josephmate/josephmate.github.io/_posts/2022-04-14-max-connections.md

 categories: [Java, Server, Connections]
 ---

-I hear this misconception all the time online and in person:
+I hear the misconception that a server can only accept 65K connections or a server consumes a port for each accepted connection all the time.
+Here is a taste of some of them:

 > [A TCP/IP address only supports 65,000 connections, so you would have to have to assign around 30,000 IP addresses to that server.](https://www.quora.com/Is-it-possible-to-handle-1-billion-connections-simultaneously-in-Java-with-a-single-server)